-The development of CSR has its roots in 1960, when economic and legal aspects appeared.
-Afterwards, it was developed mainly in 1970 (Carroll, 1999).
-Although there are different approaches to the definition of CSR (Garriga & Mele, 2004), most scholars refer to it with different meanings.
-In general, Corporate Social Responsibility is referred to as a commitment for companies in order to shape their socio-ethical behavior and optimize the quality of work standards so as to exert high influence on financial issues (Hahn et al., 2018; Gond & Nyberg, 2017).
-The Green Paper of European Commission defines CSR as the concept of involving companies in voluntary acts with social and environmental content.
-Bowen's book (1953) is considered the beginning of the modern literature on Corporate Social Responsibility, since he is also known as the "father" of CSR.
-Therefore, he introduced a first approach that refers to the entrepreneurs and the obligation they have towards the society in order to achieve the desired actions and goals.
-According to Luo and Bhattacharya (2006), CSR first developed in the United Kingdom and the United States and subsequently in Greece.
-For this reason, it was embraced to describe corporate actions and initiatives.
-Another view of CSR theory is that of Becker- Olsen et al. (2006), who argue that CSR is a motivator and one of the most effective and reliable tools for businesses to improve their image to society.
-It is also regarded as a significant part of an organizational strategy (Dathe et al., 2022).
+The development of CSR has its roots in 1960 when economic and legal aspects appeared and then it was developed mainly in 1970 (Carroll, 1999).
+There are different approaches to the definition of CSR (Garriga & Mele, 2004), so most scholars refer to it with different meanings.
+In general, corporate social responsibility is referred to as a commitment for companies in order to shape their socio-ethical behavior and optimize the quality of work standards resulting in exerting high influence on financial issues (Hahn et al., 2018; Gond & Nyberg, 2017).
+The Green Paper of the European Commission defines CSR as the concept of involving companies in voluntary acts with social and environmental content.
+Bowen's book (1953) is considered the beginning of the modern literature on corporate social responsibility, as he is also known as the "father" of CSR.
+Therefore, he introduced a first approach that refers to the entrepreneurs and the obligation they have towards society, to follow the desired actions and goals.
+According to Luo and Bhattacharya (2006) CSR first developed in the United Kingdom and the United States and then in Greece and for this reason, it was embraced to describe corporate actions and initiatives.
+Another view of CSR theory is that of Becker- Olsen et al. (2006), who argue that CSR is a motivator and one of the most effective and reliable tools for businesses to improve their image to society, while it is also a significant part of an organizational strategy (Dathe et al., 2022).
 The first global CSR strategy was announced by the Commission of the European Communities in 2001 with the aim of defining this concept in order for companies to implement this strategy in social and environmental issues in combination with the contacts they have with their stakeholders (Hoffman, 2018).
 It is observed that many of the CSR definitions do not have common characteristics and consist of different factors (Tauringana & Chithambo, 2015).
 Brown and Dacin (1997) wrote that CSR defines and represents the activities as well as the profile of a company.
 Another definition of Hohner (2007) refers to CSR as a business policy concerning activities and actions of educational, environmental, and cultural content (external CSR), as well as actions in favor of employees' rights, health and safety rules (internal CSR).
-Therefore, organizations incorporate social environmental and voluntary concerns into their business activities (Fahy et al., 2005).
-During the 60's, an effort was made to finally understand what Corporate Social Responsibility meant for society and business (Carroll, 1999).
-By the end of the decade, CSR was mainly related with charities, better working conditions for employees, and improvements in customer relationships (Heald, 1970).
+Therefore, organizations incorporate social environmental, and voluntary concerns into their business activities (Fahy et al., 2005).
+In general, during the '60s there was an effort to finally understand what Corporate Social Responsibility meant for society and business (Carroll, 1999).
+By the end of the decade, CSR was mainly related to charities, better working conditions for employees, and improvements in customer relationships (Heald, 1970).
 In the 1970s, Carroll (1979) gave a definition of CSR that consisted of four points or responsibilities within a framework (called "Carroll's CSR pyramid") that explains how and why organizations should take social responsibility.
-It referred to the economic, legal, ethical, and philanthropic expectations that a society has from organizations.
-In the next decade, Freeman's (1984) contribution to the concept of stakeholders was also considered important since they were seen as individuals who can be influenced and also influence a company to achieve its goals (Goodpaster, 1991).
+It referred to the economic, legal, ethical, and philanthropic expectations that society has from organizations.
+In the next decade, Freeman (1984)'s contribution to the concept of stakeholders was also considered important, defining them as those individuals who can be influenced and influence a company to achieve its goals (Goodpaster, 1991).